Do you know the cost of reserving a British Airways Club World business class seat?

 One thing that often surprises people who are travelling in British Airways Club World for the first time is that seat reservations are not free at the time of booking.

-British Airways is one of the few airlines that charges its Business Class passengers an additional fee to reserve a seat.
+British Airways is one of the few airlines that charges its Business Class passengers an additional fee to reserve a seat – Virgin Atlantic, for example, does not charge.
 It also charges for Economy and Premium Economy, of course.
 Only First Class is free.

 The only exceptions are if you (or someone in your party) hold Executive Club Silver or Gold status or oneworld equivalent – see details here – or if you have a fully flexible ticket.
 Bronze cardholders can select seats for free seven days before departure.
 Some people also get the fee waived as part of a corporate deal with their employer.